dram/trealla/docs/FEATURES.md

 	erase(+S,+Key)              - erase value under Key
 	erase(+S)                   - erase all

 The *stream/1* predicate creates a dummy stream for use as a dictionary.
-The allowed operations are the same as the per-process dictionary.
 Like all streams, it should be disposed of by a call to close/1.
 Dictionary operations are not undone on bactracking nor are they backed to the database.

+The following are designed for quickly getting top-level config values:

+	jsonq(+Atom,+Name,-Atom)       - quick get named value from JSON source jsonq(+Atom,+Name,-Atom,+Def)  - quick get named value from JSON source (or default) jsonqi(+Atom,+Idx,-Name,-Atom) - quick get indexed name+value from JSON source

 The parse_XXX/2 predicates accept double-quoted column items, and removes any spurious whitespace before and after items.